levimaaia/emailler/README-pop65.md

 `POP65.SYSTEM` runs without any user interaction and performs the following tasks:

- - Detect Uthernet-II
+ - Detect Uthernet-II.
- - Obtain IP address using DHCP
+ - Obtain IP address using DHCP.
- - Connect to POP3 server using parameters from first three lines of `EMAIL.CFG`. (`USER` and `PASS` commands)
+ - Connect to POP3 server using parameters from first three lines of `EMAIL.CFG`. (`USER` and `PASS` commands).
- - Enquire how many email messages are waiting. (`STAT` command)
+ - Enquire how many email messages are waiting. (`STAT` command).
  - Download each email in turn (`RETR` command) and store it in the `SPOOL` directory.
  - If configured to delete messages on the POP3 server, messages are deleted after successful download (`DELE` command)
  - Once all messages have been downloaded, disconnect from the POP3 server (`QUIT` command)